CrackThrough/ADOFAI-Mod-Installation-Guide/eng/use-1.md

 Find the lines with above contents, and edit the `StartingPoint` and `UIStartingPoint` inside.

-With version `r68`, use the below settings.
+With version `r68` and below, use the below settings.

 ```xml
 <StartingPoint>[Assembly-CSharp.dll]ADOBase.SetupLevelEventsInfo:Before</StartingPoint>